rjspencer/docs/api.md

 ## /blog/edit

 This endpoint can be used for editing existing blog posts or adding new blog posts to a StageBloc account.
 Upon successful editing/creation, the blog post data will be returned in the same manner `/blog/list` would return it.
-Otherwise, an error message will be returned explaining what was wrong.
+Otherwise, an error message will be returned explaining what went wrong.

 id _(required to edit an existing blog post)_
 :	the ID of the blog post to edit